Amon Carter Museum of American Art: Library and archives

-The ACMAA library is a 150,000 item art reference library available for use by museum curators, researchers, and interested members of the public.
+The Carter library is a 150,000 item art reference library available for use by museum curators, researchers, and interested members of the public.
 The library provides access to a 50,000 book collection, augmented by related collections of microform, periodicals and journals, auction catalogs, and ephemera.
-The library’s holdings are non-circulating and organized around the study of American art, photography, and culture from Colonial times to the present, with an emphasis on materials that enhance understanding of objects in the museum’s permanent art collection and the milieu in which these objects were created.
+The library's holdings are non-circulating and organized around the study of American art, photography, and culture from Colonial times to the present, with an emphasis on materials that enhance understanding of objects in the museum's permanent art collection and the milieu in which these objects were created.

-The ACMAA library’s microform holdings include 14,000 microfilm reels of nineteenth-century newspapers, periodicals, books, and other primary material.
+The Carter library's microform holdings include 14,000 microfilm reels of nineteenth-century newspapers, periodicals, books, and other primary material.
 These holdings also include more than 50,000 microfiches of auction and exhibition catalogues, ephemera, and other material.
 Specific microform sets include the Knoedler Library on Microfiche (art auction and exhibition catalogs), New York Public Library Artists File, New York Public Library Print File, and America, 1935–1946 (photographs from the Farm Security Administration and the Office of War Information in the Prints and Photographs Division, Library of Congress).
 The Amon Carter Museum of American Art is the mid-country research affiliate of the Archives of American Art, Smithsonian Institution.
-In this role, the ACMAA library offers access to 7,500 microfilm reels of unrestricted material from the Archives of American Art representing about fifteen-million primary, unpublished documents related to American artists, galleries, and collectors.The library’s Vertical File/Ephemera collection contains a wide variety of loose material and small publications on artists, museums, commercial galleries, and other art organizations.
+In this role, the Carter library offers access to 7,500 microfilm reels of unrestricted material from the Archives of American Art representing about fifteen-million primary, unpublished documents related to American artists, galleries, and collectors.The library's Vertical File/Ephemera collection contains a wide variety of loose material and small publications on artists, museums, commercial galleries, and other art organizations.
 Included in this collection are biographical files, arranged by name, with coverage of about 9,000 artists, photographers, and collectors.
 These biographical files offer researchers a wealth of newspaper clippings, small exhibition catalogs, resumes, journal and periodical articles, reproductions, event invitations and announcements, portfolios, bibliographies, and similar material from which to draw.